-WATCH: PewDiePie In Hot Water Again: Drops N-Word During PUBG Stream
+WATCH: PewDiePie Drops N-Word During PUBG Stream

-On a recent stream for Players Unknown Battlegrounds, world-famous (arguably the most famous) YouTuber PewDiePie dropped the traditionally racially charged insult after taking fire from an enemy.
-He said: “What a fucking nigger…sorry but what the fuck”.
+On a recent stream for PlayerUnknown’s Battlegrounds, world-famous (arguably the most famous) YouTuber PewDiePie dropped the traditionally racially charged insult after taking fire from an enemy.
+He said: “What a f**king n****r…sorry but what the fuck”.

 After, PewDiePie seemed to indicate he didn’t mean anything by the comment (hence the ‘sorry’), but quickly trailed off.